Which Is Healthier: Greek Yogurt or Regular Yogurt?

 Environmental Impact

-There’s been chatter about the environmental impact of Greek yogurt’s byproduct, whey.
-When Greek yogurt is strained, the whey from the milk (also called “acid” whey because of its lower pH) is left over.
+There's been chatter about the environmental impact of Greek yogurt's byproduct, whey.
+When Greek yogurt is strained, the whey from the milk (also called "acid" whey because of its lower pH) is left over.
 The whey can be sold to farmers to add to livestock feed, and can also be used as fertilizer and even turned into electricity.
-Because Greek yogurt production has increased so rapidly in recent years, there’s been some concern that farms don’t have the capacity to handle all the extra whey produced.
+Because Greek yogurt production has increased so rapidly in recent years, there has been some concerns that farms don't have the capacity to handle all the extra whey produced.
 They can use some of the whey productively, but the large quantities produced are too much.
 More research is currently being done on more efficient and new ways to handle the byproduct.

-Which to Choose:
+Which Yogurt to Choose:

-Go Greek!
-The high-protein yogurt makes a more filling and hearty snack.
-It’s also great added to smoothies or mixed with fruit and whole-grain cereal for breakfast.
-Not to mention, plain Greek yogurt can be used in place of sour cream to save 78 calories and 7 grams of saturated fat (per ¼ cup) when making tacos, dips or baked potatoes.
+Both Greek and regular plain yogurt have their benefits, so which one you choose depends on your health goals and taste preferences.
+You may choose the high-protein Greek yogurt to make a more filling and hearty snack.
+It's also a perfect ingredient for smoothies and complements well with fruit and whole-grain cereals for breakfast.
+Plain Greek yogurt can also be used in place of sour cream to save 78 calories and 7 grams of saturated fat (per ¼ cup) when making tacos, dips or baked potatoes.

+Plain regular yogurt, on the other hand, is more affordable and has more calcium per serving.
+Since plain yogurt has more natural sugars than its Greek counterpart, you may be more inclined to choose this over the Greek variety if you want to satisfy your sweet tooth.
+Like Greek yogurt, you can also use plain yogurt as a marinade or a garnish for soups, add it to smoothies and use as a substitute for sour cream.

 The Bottom Line

-Yogurt can be a healthy choice regardless of whether you choose Greek or regular.
-They both have protein, calcium and probiotics (good bacteria that help keep your gut healthy).
-Choose plain yogurt, though.
-The flavored varieties add unnecessary sugar; some have 7 teaspoons of added sugar.
-Instead if you’re craving a little sweetness, add fresh fruit or a teaspoon or two of honey or maple syrup to your yogurt.
+Yogurt can be a nutritious choice regardless of whether you choose Greek or regular.
+They both have protein, calcium and probiotics (the good bacteria that help keep your gut healthy).
+Choosing the plain variety for both types of yogurts is recommended.
+The flavored varieties add unnecessary sugar—some may have as many as 7 teaspoons of added sugar.
+If you're craving a little sweetness, add fresh or frozen fruits , a teaspoon or two of honey or maple syrup instead.

+You can also get creative in the kitchen by making our own plain yogurt and Greek yogurt.
+Both store-bought and homemade versions can be used in a variety of recipes.
+Browse our collection of Healthy Yogurt Recipes to see how you can use yogurt in smoothies, casseroles, entrees, desserts and more, today!